CreateJS/EaselJS/README.md

 ### 2.0 BETA

-This branch is in beta.
-Reporting issues is appreciated, please mention that it is for 2.0 in the issue body.
+**This branch is in beta.
+Reporting issues is appreciated, please mention that it is for 2.0 in the issue body.**

-EaselJS is currently not on NPM.
-To use 2.0 in your projects, install with the git commit-ish syntax `npm install github:createjs/easeljs#2.0`

 The `StageGL` class went under a heavy rewrite in 1.1 which has not been ported to ES2015 syntax.
-As such, we have excluded it from this branch for the time being.
+We have excluded it from this branch for the time being.
 It will be added back when the class is finalized.

 Canvas-based image comparison unit tests are known to be failing, please don't report issues for this.